Categories

 In 1967, a captivating video titled “1999 AD” painted an enthralling vision of the future as dreamt by the generation of the 1960s.
 It was a testament to the dreams of a generation fuelled by rapid technological changes and the conquest of outer space.

-The narrative opens with a young boy designing his home on an air-based board, hinting at our quest for defining the modernity of home living.
+The narrative opens with a young boy designing his home on an air-based board, hinting at our quest to define the modernity of home living.
 And then there’s a mention of a “central home computer” that plays the role of “secretary, librarian, banker, teacher, medical technician, bridge partner,” and more.
-This prediction isn’t far from our modern Siri, Alexa, or Google Assistant, bearing witness to the visionary thoughts of the 1960s.
+This prediction isn’t far from our modern Siri or Alexa, bearing witness to the visionary thoughts of the 1960s.

 Education too was touched upon.
 Young James Shaw is portrayed attending formal school just two mornings a week, with the rest of his learning coming from an “education center” at home.
 This seems prescient now with the rise of online education and remote learning, a trend accelerated by global events like the COVID-19 pandemic.